Our Team

 Student-Worker

-Tribal Community Member-in-Residence; Director of Education, Akomawt Educational Initiative - christopher.newell@uconn.edu
+Director of NACP - christopher.newell@uconn.edu

 College of Liberal Arts and Sciences